LuaanNguyen/portfolio/src/content/blog/intern-experience-aws.md

 While the concept sounded straightforward, the biggest challenge was navigating over 10 different code packages across Java, Python, and TypeScript.
 Our team didn’t own the inference package, meaning we had very limited knowledge of how it worked.
 The abstractions within the codebase were intense, but that turned out to be one of the reasons I got much better at reading and understanding complex code.
 Internal AI tools helped a bit, but they could never give me the full picture.

 I had to do a lot of tweaking to get everything working.
 My mentor, possibly the most cracked engineer I’ve ever met, guided me through the project’s trickiest parts.
 During my midpoint feedback, I still hadn’t fully delivered the original goals, but my manager reassured me that navigating roadblocks is part of the job.
-I never received negative feedback from my team-they knew my project was one of the hardest.
+I never received negative feedback from my team - they knew my project was one of the hardest.

 At one point, I was working 60-hour weeks.
 Along the way, I even fixed a bug in our team’s Lambda function that was blocking a new resource from updating in our infrastructure.
 Finally, on the Friday of my second-to-last week, I successfully made the first inference call.
 I spent that weekend load testing, refining the project, and preparing for my final presentation.